ecoAPM/SrcSet/README.md

 ### File types

-`dotnet-srcset` uses [ImageSharp](https://imagesharp.net) under the hood, and therefore should theoretically support all file types that ImageSharp supports by entering the filename as a parameter, however when entering a directory as a parameter, file types are limited to:
+`SrcSet` uses [ImageSharp](https://imagesharp.net) under the hood, and therefore should theoretically support all file types that ImageSharp supports by entering the filename as a parameter, however when entering a directory as a parameter, file types are limited to:

 - jpg/jpeg
 - png